DDNetPP/DDNetPP/README.md

 DDNet++
 --------

-DDnet++ is the upgrade on top of the teeworlds mod ddracenetwork.
+DDNet++ is the upgrade on top of the teeworlds mod ddracenetwork.
 Mainly maintained by ChillerDragon and fokkonaut.
 We added all the features missing in ddnet.
 For example:
 - bloody